10 Common Lateral Movement Techniques and How to Stop Them

 Living off the Land (LotL)

-Pass-the-Hash (PtH) Attacks
+Pass-the-Hash (PtH) Attacks and Pass-the-Ticket (PtT) Attacks

-Common in Active Directory environments, PtT attacks use stolen Kerberos tickets to impersonate users and access systems without needing passwords, enabling access to sensitive internal services.
+PtT attacks use stolen Kerberos tickets to impersonate users and access systems without needing passwords, enabling access to sensitive internal services.
 In a Golden Ticket attack, the ticket granting ticket (TGT) is stolen, allowing attackers to impersonate any user; Silver Ticket attacks steal service tickets, which enable more limited authentication.

 Internal Spear Phishing